Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in Michigan

 - A state governor with a declared “dashboard issue” of reducing infant mortality.

-- A revitalized MMA and a very strong and dedicated Coalition committee.
+- A strong MMA and a dedicated Coalition executive committee.

-- Increased interest in home birth, as evidenced by rising client loads among midwives.
+- Increased interest in home birth, as evidenced by national statistics and rising client loads among midwives.

 - Strong bill sponsors, particularly our House sponsor, himself born at home and the father of four children born at home.

-- Bi-partisan support among midwives, consumers and legislators – this is one of very few legislative issues that find support among Michiganders with vastly diverse backgrounds and political and religious views.
+- Bipartisan support among midwives, consumers and legislators; ours is one of very few legislative issues that find support among Michiganders with vastly diverse backgrounds and political and religious views.

 House Dem Floor Leader Kate Segal with MMA midwives Kate Mazzara and Connie Perkins.